 We’ve also pre-made all of the ingredients at home and rolled up our burritos in foil so we can toss them on the fire in the morning to heat them up.
 This works great and is cost efficient, with minimal clean up.
 But, our favorite way of doing breakfast burritos is heading to our local breakfast burrito places (either Rooster Cafe in Costa Mesa or Nate’s Korner in Santa Ana) and ordering them there.
 We just request that they wrap them in foil, so we can just throw them on the grill in the morning.
 Food always tastes better when someone else cooks it, right?

 That was the choice for this birthday breakfast - delicious Rooster Cafe burritos, hot and ready to eat in a flash.
 One of my favorite parts of camping is the quiet of the morning.
 One thing that I especially love about Joshua Tree is that we can take our coffee up on a rock somewhere, and just sit and watch the desert wake up.
 It’s one of those things that embodies #whatgivesyoulife for me (forgive the cheesiness).
-After enjoying our coffee and burritos, my wife surprised me with some hidden birthday presents.
-One is my now favorite hat from Mountain Standard.
+After enjoying our coffee and burritos, my wife surprised me with some hidden birthday presents, including a new hat!